-Cleburne Signs Former TSU Lefty Pearson04/19/2019 11:03 AM Article By:
+Cleburne Signs Former TSU Lefty Pearson

 CLEBURNE, Texas (Apr.
-19, 2019) – The Cleburne Railroaders announced Friday the signing of left-handed pitcher Braden Pearson.
+19, 2019) – The Cleburne Railroaders announced Friday the signing of left-handed pitcher Braden Pearson

 A native of Georgetown, Texas, Pearson played collegiately at Texas State University in San Marcos for four seasons, making 69 relief appearances for the Bobcats from 2015-2018.
 The sidewinding southpaw proved an instant contributor, finishing second on the team among qualifiers with 21 appearances and a 4.05 ERA as a freshman.
 Pearson posted a 4.97 ERA as a sophomore, then had his junior season cut short due to injury after just six outings.
 He bounced back with a tremendous senior season, going 3-2 with a 2.50 ERA in 25 games, all as a reliever.
 Over the course of 39.2 innings, Pearson allowed 37 hits, striking out 25 while issuing only 12 walks.
 His best outing came when Texas State needed it most, with Pearson delivering a season-long 3.2 shutout innings in relief against Arkansas Little-Rock in an elimination game of the Sun Belt Conference tournament.